 - A bright/ clean and quiet space (preferably with a neutral colour wall for a background)

-- It goes without saying that you must dress the part.
+- Dress the part.
 What you wear says a lot about you.
 Be mindful that your clothes aren’t too flashy, the idea is that the attention is in your eyes and smile.
 Don’t overdo make up and accessories- they can be a distraction to what you are saying.

 - Also, check that your background contrast well with your clothes- a white wall and a white shirt might not be the best combo.